dfury0/DazUDocs/docs/product_submission/New_PA_Welcome.md

 Please note to access the HD Morph Loader Pro, you will need to sign a separate NDA.
-Please be aware that unlike other content, HD content cannot be marketed, sold or even distributed for free at any other site.
+Please be aware that, unlike other content, HD content cannot be marketed, sold or even distributed for free at any other site.
 This includes any HD content we may choose to decline.